trento-project/wanda/guides/gatherers.md

 ## Gatherers versioning

+The gatherers implementation supports a versioning mechanism in order to enable non-backwards compatibility changes in any of them.
 When an update to the trento-agent includes a non-backwards compatible change in a gatherer (e.g., changes to the Rhai output format), its version is bumped by incrementing the @vN suffix that follows the gatherer's name, where 'N' represents the new version of that gatherer.
 Example: